"Aim High, Work Hard, Achieve Together”

 The Learning Challenge Curriculum is built around deep thinking and encourages pupils to learn using a question as a starting point.

 Children in our Reception Classes follow the Early Years Curriculum, this comprises of seven key areas of learning and development which are: Three Prime Areas: Personal, Social and emotional Development; Physical Development; Communication and Language.
 Four Specific Areas: Literacy; Mathematics; Understanding the World; Expressive Arts and Design.

-We strongly believe the arts are an essential tool for the development of self-esteem, creative thinking and problem solving and these are taught through our Creative Curriculum.
+We strongly believe the arts are an essential tool for the development of self-esteem, creative thinking and problem solving and these are taught through our Challenge Curriculum.
 Through the arts children are taught about, and experience different cultures and we encourage diversity and creative thinking.
 Music also plays an important part in our learning and we partner with Durham Music Service to offer many opportunities for all children.
 In addition to academic and creative subjects, we promote independence, questioning, life skills and a desire to learn in a fun and mutually supportive environment.
 We take pride in our pupils as they flourish within the school’s supportive environment.
 All benefit from the wide range of extra-curricular activities which complement the excellent teaching from our committed staff.

 Our expectations and examination results are high and achievement is both recognised and rewarded within the context of partnership between the school, pupils and parents.
 We work with local companies on joint curriculum projects and run regular curriculum days when specialists are invited into school to inspire learning.

 If you require any more information please contact the headteacher, Mr Briggs by emailing firstname.lastname@example.org

 Parents of reception children can now use 'Tapestry' to work in partnership with teachers.
 Click here for more information on how this works.

 For more information about the curriculum taught please contact members of the Senior Leadership Team.